 What if I can’t keep up?

-If you think this could be an issue, please ask just the ride leader or at the Info Hub.
+If you think this could be an issue, please ask just the ride leader or at the rides desk in the Rix Pavilion, or at the Info Hub.
+Estimated speeds will be given on the rides posters in the Pavilion.
+There will also be QR codes on the rides posters, where you can download the route of your chosen ride.
 In general we do request that riders must satisfy themselves that they and their machines are capable of the pace, distance and type of the organised rides.
 The organisers and ride leaders can not be held responsible for riders who fail to do so, and although we will do our best to help, we cannot normally provide any sag wagon or pickup service.
 It would be wise in any case to have a puncture kit, map and/or charged smartphone so that you can always get back independently if you need to.
 It’s recommended that you download the What 3 Words app onto your phone, in case you get separated from the group and need assistance – it lets you pass on your exact location easily.

 Can children and/or vulnerable adults join the led rides?